Post-processing

 • patch::Symbol name of the boundary of interest (as a Symbol)

-• U::VectorField pressure field
+• U::VectorField velocity field

 • rho density.
 Set to 1 for incompressible solvers